 Where applicable, proposals to be tried out for one season in one division of the League as a pilot scheme.
 This division to be specified by the Executive Committee.
 Not to be arbitrary.
 Amendments to proposals can be accepted up to, and including, the night of the Annual General Meeting.

 Before any team can be accepted into membership, the team shall be approved by the Executive Committee.
 In the event of the withdrawal of a team once the fixtures have been made, it will result in a fine of £20.
 The results of the matches played shall be void and all monies paid or due to the League shall be forfeited.

 All players must be fully paid up members of the club they represent with a minimum age of 10 years.
-Professional or Semi-Professional players shall not be permitted to take part in any singles or doubles championships at either Billiards or Snooker.
+Professional players shall not be permitted to take part in any singles or doubles championships at either Billiards or Snooker.
 Players will be allocated to leagues at the discretion of the Executive Committee

 All players must be registered on the official printed form supplied by the league.
 No registrations will be accepted without the address of the player concerned.
 Players to be registered before the meeting prior to the commencement of the season convened for the purpose of deciding eligibility and handicaps (where necessary).

 Any club wishing to register a new player(s) after this meeting must make an application in writing to the Match Secretary, who in turn presents it to a sub-committee, consisting of three committee members, who will give permission within seven days.
 If one of the sub-committee members objects to any one player they will withhold their registration until the next Executive Committee meeting.
 Clubs will be notified by a telephone call followed up by a letter.